ZennouRachid/mc2lib_for_gem5/README.md

 ## Cloning the REPO

 We use gitHub's [git-lfs](https://git-lfs.github.com/) support to store [several large binary files](binaries.md).
-After cloning the repo, please do a lfs fetch update from the repository root folder to retrieve them.
+After cloning the repo, please do a git lfs fetch and update from the repository root folder to retrieve them.

 ```(console)
 git lfs fetch
+git lfs pull
 ```

 ## Install GEM5 instructions: